sassoftware/restaf/doc.md

-# Undergoing change

 # restAF- Building Applications with SAS REST API made simple

 SAS® Viya® is like a Swiss Army knife when it comes to allowing all types of clients to talk to it—Java, Python, Lua, R, and, of course, SAS®.